-Robocorp Control Room is a convenient way to distribute, monitor and manage your robot workforce in real time across your organization from one central command.
-Control Room offers two deployment options - Robocorp Cloud, and a Self-Managed (private cloud or on-premises) Control Room.
+Robocorp Control Room is a convenient way to distribute, monitor and manage your automations in real-time across your organization from one central command.

-Robocorp Cloud's key promise is to provide a secure, reliable, and scalable way to orchestrate software robots.
-It is an all-in-one orchestration solution, so you do not need to maintain and host your own servers, databases, or even runtime environments.
+Robocorp Control Room's key promise is to provide a secure, reliable, and scalable way to orchestrate software robots.
+It is an all-in-one orchestration solution, so you do not need to maintain and host your own servers, databases, or unattended workers.

-The Cloud provides value to operations by providing features for many different needs, for example:
+The Control Room provides value to operations by providing features for many different needs, for example:

 Efficient and scalable cloud infrastructure

-- Always available cloud environments for one-click setup
+- Always available Robocorp Hosted Cloud Workers for one-click setup

-- Dynamic environment parallelization that allows you to auto-scale your robot workforce up or down
+- Dynamic worker parallelization that allows you to auto-scale your unattended processes up or down

-- Cloud database and work item system to enable complex use cases
+- Cloud database and work item system enable scaling workloads, data integrations and robust exception handling.

 - Status of all automated processes

-- Metrics to track business value of all automated processes
+- Metrics to track the business value of all automated processes

 - Providing traceability to robot operation